Heard Island and McDonald Islands: Flora

+Bryophytes, such as mosses and liverworts, can grow in places of the islands that other plants do not thrive in, such as on rock faces.
+Lichens grow in many places on Heard Island with exposed rocks.
+Ninety species of lichens have been recorded from Heard Island and they are common on exposed rock, dominating the vegetation in some areas.

+Heard Island does not have human-introduced plants, but the island does have one non-native plant: Poa annua, a European grass.
+It may have come naturally from the Kerguelen Islands, where it is widely present.
+The Poa annua grass may have been spread to the island by winds and by animals such as seabirds and seals.

 Mammals

 Sealing at Heard Island lasted from 1855 to 1910, during which time 67 sealing vessels are recorded visiting, nine of which were wrecked off the coast.
-Relics that survive from that time include trypots, casks, hut ruins, graves and inscriptions.
-This caused the seal populations there to either become locally extinct or reduced to levels too low to exploit economically.
-Modern sealers visited from Cape Town in the 1920s.
-Since then the populations have generally increased and are protected.
-Seals breeding on Heard include the southern elephant seal, the Antarctic fur seal and the subantarctic fur seal.
+Relics that survive from that time include try pots, casks, hut ruins, graves, and inscriptions.
+Sealing caused the seal populations on Heard Island to either become locally extinct or reduced to levels too low to exploit economically.
+Modern sealers visited from Cape Town, South Africa, in the 1920s.
+Since then the seal populations generally have increased and are protected.
+Seals breeding on Heard include the southern elephant seal, the Antarctic fur seal, and the subantarctic fur seal.
 Leopard seals visit regularly in winter to haul-out though they do not breed on the islands.
 Crabeater, Ross and Weddell seals are occasional visitors.

 Birds

 Heard Island and the McDonald Islands are free from introduced predators and provide crucial breeding habitat in the middle of the vast Southern Ocean for a range of birds.
 The surrounding waters are important feeding areas for birds and some scavenging species also derive sustenance from their cohabitants on the islands.
 The islands have been identified by BirdLife International as an Important Bird Area because they support very large numbers of nesting seabirds.

 Nineteen species of birds have been recorded as breeding on Heard Island and the McDonald Islands, although recent volcanic activity at the McDonald Islands in the last decade is likely to have reduced vegetated and un-vegetated nesting areas.

-Penguins are by far the most abundant birds on the islands, with four breeding species present, comprising king, gentoo, macaroni and eastern rockhopper penguins.
+Penguins are by far the most abundant birds on the islands, with four breeding species present, comprising king, gentoo, macaroni, and eastern rockhopper penguins.
 The penguins mostly colonise the coastal tussock and grasslands of Heard Island, and have previously been recorded as occupying the flats and gullies on McDonald Island.

-Other seabirds recorded as breeding at Heard Island include three species of albatross (wandering, black-browed and light-mantled albatrosses), southern giant petrels, Cape petrels, four species of burrowing petrels (Antarctic and Fulmar prions, common and South Georgia diving petrels), Wilson's storm petrels, kelp gulls, subantarctic skuas, Antarctic terns and the Heard shag.
+Other seabirds recorded as breeding at Heard Island include three species of albatross (wandering, black-browed, and light-mantled albatrosses), southern giant petrels, Cape petrels, four species of burrowing petrels (Antarctic and Fulmar prions, common and South Georgia diving petrels), Wilson's storm petrels, kelp gulls, subantarctic skuas, Antarctic terns, and the Heard shag.
 Although not a true seabird, the Heard Island subspecies of the black-faced sheathbill also breeds on the island.
 Both the shag and the sheathbill are endemic to Heard Island.